 Climb to the top of Cerro Mavecure to catch a jaw dropping panorama of the surrounding Amazon basin, and the opportunity to discover just how truly untouched by industrial development this part of the world remains.

 This trip starts at the Bogotá or Medellín airport.
-There you will meet the guide in the morning hours, and we will take the plane that will take you to the municipality of Puerto Inírida.
+Meet the guide in the morning, and take the plane to Puerto Inírida.
 Later we will move to the hotel and visit the community of Sabanitas.
-Here you'll have lunch, prepared by the natives, while we learn a little about the customs of the Curripaco ethnic group.
-In the afternoon we will enjoy a nice swim in the beautiful orange waters of the river that runs through the community, then return to the hotel, have dinner and rest.
+In the afternoon we will enjoy a nice swim in the beautiful orange waters of the river, then return to the hotel, have dinner and rest.

-Early in the morning we will sail north along the Inírida River to the fluvial star, a place of global importance due to its water resources, where the Guaviare, Inírida, Atabapo and Orinoco rivers converge.
-At this point you can observe the beautiful spectacle offered by the union of the rivers and you can bathe in the red waters of the spectacular Atabapo River.
+Sail north along the Inírida River to the fluvial star, a place where three rivers converge.
 After lunch, you will start the trip along the Inírida River in a southerly direction to the hills of Mavecure (2 hours approx.).
 In this place you will set camp.
 At the end of the afternoon you can swim in the river, have dinner and rest.

 You will start the ascent to the top of the hill called Mavecure, where you will have a spectacular view of the gigantic Amazon rainforest, and the other two neighboring hills, El Mono and El Pajarito.
-Then you will visit the San Joaquín channel, where we can enjoy its white beaches and its beautiful red wine waters, as well as a different panoramic view of the Mavecure hills.
-Afterwards we will visit the indigenous community of El Remanso, have for lunch and move to Caño Matraca, observe the freshwater dolphins, and return to see the sunset in Puerto Inírida.
+Then you will visit the San Joaquín channel and visit the indigenous community of El Remanso.
+Then move to Caño Matraca, observe the freshwater dolphins, and return to see the sunset in Puerto Inírida.

-You will travel 15 minutes by road to Caño Coco, to enjoy a last bath in the river, and visit the community of old coconut craftsmen.
-At this point you can buy and observe the process of making beautiful indigenous handicrafts made of clay and natural plant fibers such as the famous palm Chiquichiqui.
+You will travel 15 minutes by road to Caño Coco, to enjoy a last bath in the river.
+You can buy and observe the process of making beautiful indigenous handicrafts made of clay and natural plant fibers such as the famous palm Chiquichiqui.
 Have lunch and return to the hotel, go to the airport and take the plane back to the city of Bogotá / Medellín.